Engine Communication

 The web browser also uses encrypted REST APIs to communicate with Control Hub, initiating outbound connections to Control Hub over HTTPS on port number 443.

-For some user actions, including when you design a pipeline, install additional stage libraries on engines, or monitor a job, the browser requests must reach the engines.
+For some user actions, including when you design a pipeline, install additional stage libraries on engines, or monitor a job, the browser requests must reach the deployed engines.
 By default for these actions, the browser initiates outbound connections to Control Hub over HTTPS.
-Control Hub then forwards the requests to the engines using an encrypted WebSocket tunnel.
+Control Hub then forwards the requests to the deployed engines using an encrypted WebSocket tunnel.

 WebSocket tunnel communication is sufficient for most use cases and does not require additional setup.
-However, you can configure the web browser to use direct engine REST APIs to directly connect to the engines instead.
+However, you can configure the web browser to use direct engine REST APIs to directly connect to deployed engines instead.

 WebSocket Tunneling